-Welcome the New Year with Hoppin’ John, a traditional New Year’s Day dish, and luck will follow you all year long!
-Discover Hoppin’ John history and recipes, too!
+Welcome in the New Year with Hoppin’ John, a traditional New Year’s Day dish, and luck will follow you all year long!

 Hoppin’ John is made with black-eyed peas (aka cow peas), rice, and meat (usually pork as bacon or ham) on New Year’s Day dates from the early 1800s.
 The meal can also include collard greens and corn bread.

 Hoppin’ John is also known as “Happy Jack,” “Happy John,” and “Hop-in-John.”